hoangtrung18/near-nft/README.md

 near-blank-project
 ==================

-This app was initialized with [create-near-app]
+This app was initialized with [create-near-app]:

+    npx create-near-app

 Quick Start